Sriep/screeps-obsolete/README.md

 ## Routes
 Encapsulates the build queue for a room.
 - The route.base node represent the build queues.
 - The other route. nodes represent individual build items.

-## Routes
-Encapsulates the build queue for a room.
-- The route.base node represent the build queues.
-- The other route. nodes represent individual build items.
 - They are designed to be linked to roles.